 June 2, 2020

-Democratic and Republican will have their primaries in Connecticut, District of Columbia, Maryland, Montana, New Jersey, New Mexico, Ohio, and South Dakota.
+Democratic and Republican will have their primaries in Connecticut, the District of Columbia, Maryland, Montana, New Jersey, New Mexico, Ohio, and South Dakota.

 June 6, 2020